travis-ci/docs-travis-ci-com/user/languages/python.md

 during the `install` phase of the build.

-Note: If you're running in the container-based infrastructure without access to `sudo` you need to install dependencies in the home dirctory instead:
+Note: If you're running in the container-based infrastructure without access to `sudo` you need to install dependencies in the home directory instead:

 	install: pip install --user -r requirements.txt